 Petitioning to Study Abroad with Non-Affiliated Programs

-A student may petition for variance from the policy regarding Affiliated Programs by writing to the Director of International Programs.
+A student may petition for variance from the policy regarding Affiliated Programs via a Buckman Center application reviewed by the Director of the Buckman Center for International Education.
 Petitioners may request approval to participate for a semester abroad with non-Affiliated Programs from a discrete list of exceptional programs maintained by the Buckman Center.
 Petitions may be granted or denied based on a number of factors, including but not limited to: the quality of the petition, the rationale on the inadequacy of an Affiliated Program for the student's academic purpose, and the number of petitions already granted for that term, among others.

 If the petition is granted, the student will be able to participate on the program by paying tuition, room, and board (in some cases, partial or no board) to Rhodes and receive tuition, room and board (or partial or no board) on the program abroad, using portable institutional and federal/state aid on the petitioned program.
 Credit earned on these programs is treated as transfer credit.
 Petitioners are encouraged to secure placement on an Affiliated Program in the event their petition is denied.